kenja-k-k/AURORA-AI-Svr-Predictive-Analytics/README.md

 <h1>On demand CO2 analytics</h1>
-This project is a FastAPI-based web service for managing and analyzing CO2 emission data.
+This project is a FastAPI-based service for managing and analyzing CO2 emission data.
-It allows users to upload a CSV dataset, add new data entries, and generate analytical insights with a model (currently L2), including an optional plot.
+It allows users to upload a CSV dataset, update with entries, and generate analytical insights with a model (currently L2), including an optional plot.

 <h2>Usage</h2>